OneFiveFour/got-sample/notes.md

 The Compose-way of navigating the app by using routes does not work together with Fragments.
 This is why the app is currently still using the navigation components library.

+The pageSize is hardcoded to 50.
+If it was a requirement to make this dynamic, the HousesRemoteMediator would need to implement more logic to fetch and store the "nextPageKey" in the house_paging_key database table.

 # Todo

 * StartUp Lib